-The pre-professional program is a four-year curriculum leading to the Bachelor of Science degree in Architecture requiring 135 credits.
+The B.S. program is a four-year curriculum requiring 135 credits.
 The curriculum consists of a foundation core of design, introductory studies in architecture and environmental design at various scales, programming and implementation techniques, architectural data systems application, architectural theories in design and methodology, and research.

 This program helps prepare those who intend to enter related environmental design professions.
 B.S. graduates are trained and eligible for immediate participation as paraprofessionals in the environmental design field, may continue their studies in intensive and specialized professional training for the first professional degree, or may continue with further graduate studies.

 The Bachelor of Science degree requires 45 credits in general education and 95 credits in the major.